r1d1/iwcmar/README.md

 Important dates:

-  * Extended Submission Deadline: XXX, Y 2019
+  * Extended Submission Deadline: DD.MM.
+2019
-  * Notification of Acceptance: XXX, Y, 2019
+  * Notification of Acceptance: DD.MM.
+2019
-  * Camera ready submission: XXX, Y, 20189
+  * Camera ready submission: DD.MM.
+2019

 Submission are expected to follow the official ICRA style available at [To be updated]().
 Submissions are done via Microsoft CMT at [To be updated](https://cmt3.research.microsoft.com/IWCMAR2019)